angular/angular-cli/README.md

 - compass (compass-importer + node-sass)
 - stylus (stylus)

-To use one just install for example `npm install node-sass` and rename `.css` files in your project to `.scss` or `.sass`.
+To use one just install for example `npm install node-sass` and rename `.css` files in your project to `.scss` or `.sass`, include in the file `package.json` as `devDependencies` the module `"node-sass": "3.7.0"` and restart `ng serve`.
 They will be compiled automatically.

 The `Angular2App`'s options argument has `sassCompiler`, `lessCompiler`, `stylusCompiler` and `compassCompiler` options that are passed directly to their respective CSS preprocessors.